gravitational/teleport/rfd/0143-external-k8s-joining.md

 A new `type` field will be introduced with two possible values:

-- `incluster`: the current behaviour of Kubernetes joining based on TokenReview.
+- `in_cluster`: the current behaviour of Kubernetes joining based on TokenReview.
 - `static_jwks`: enables the new behaviour based on validation of the token against a known JWKS.

-Where no value has been provided, this will default to `incluster`.
+Where no value has been provided, this will default to `in_cluster`.

 Example token configuration: